 Since bigger yields are the main selling point of the AeroGarden Farm indoor gardens, these units are much bulkier than their countertop varieties.
-However, even if you are cramped for space, the 12 and 24-seed pod options of the Farm model provide the grow height needed while taking up minimal floor space.
+However, even if you are cramped for space, the 12 and 24-seed pod options of the Farm model provide the growing height needed while taking up minimal floor space.
 AeroGarden farm makes it possible to have an impressive indoor harvest of fresh produce all year long (Thank you Hydroponics!).

 The AeroGarden Farm is perfect for those looking to upgrade their indoor gardens, with all the ease of the smaller models.
 Read on as I review various AeroGarden Farm models and discuss everything you need to know about these massive gardening units.

-The AeroGarden Farm models with the potential to grow 24 different plants yield the same product as a 6×6 garden outdoors that’s some serious yield!
-The Farm models do grow all sorts of plants (minus tuberous varieties like potatoes) indoors.
+The AeroGarden Farm models with the potential to grow 24 different plants yield the same product as a 6×6 garden outdoors, that’s some serious yield!
+The Farm models do grow all sorts of plants (minus tuberous varieties like hydroponic potatoes) indoors.
 In addition, the units come in 2 options as far as seed pods are concerned, 12 and 24.
 In fact, the AeroGarden Farm models compare closely to other indoor gardening options like the Gardyn or Tower Garden than their countertop solutions simply because of how many seeds you can “sow” and their vertical build.

 While the Farm 12 models are designed for smaller spaces, with the option to stack them vertically to make more room, they often don’t provide any significant improvement from the 9-pod Bounty models.
 However, you get an extra foot of grow height on the XL model, which is important if you plan on consistently growing bell peppers or tomatoes in your AeroGarden.